Note: This special report on the 10th anniversary of the Pinelake nursing home massacre first appeared in The Pilot on March 30, 2019.

 Gov. Roy Cooper did not tweet about the deadliest mass shooting in the state’s modern history.
 No statements were issued by U.S. Rep. Richard Hudson, Sen. Richard Burr or Sen. Thom Tillis, whose districts include Moore County.

 Jordan Cranford, a former student, remembers seeing the sculpture on campus before she graduated in 2012.
 She was never told what it was commissioned to commemorate.
-She had not heard about the decade-old massacre at Pinelake Health and Rehabilitation.
+She had never heard about the decade-old massacre at Pinelake Health and Rehabilitation.

 Judy Woodward, a longtime librarian at the Moore County Public Library in Carthage, can’t recall the last time someone mentioned the shooting.